ifrimDenisAndrei/Moving-Hello-World/README.md

 # Moving-Hello-World

 ## Description
   A simple window displaying a coloured hello world text sorrounded by a rectangle and a circle.
-The text can be moved by pressing the arround keys
+The text is read from a text file and can be moved by pressing the arround keys.

 ## Usage
   The code is already compiled and built , it can be ran by double clicking on the executable "MovingHelloWorld"